Uranium mining: Health risks

 Uranium ore emits radon gas.
 The health effects of high exposure to radon are a particular problem in the mining of uranium; significant excess lung cancer deaths have been identified in epidemiological studies of uranium miners employed in the 1940s and 1950s.

 The first major studies with radon and health occurred in the context of uranium mining, first in the Joachimsthal region of Bohemia and then in the Southwestern United States during the early Cold War.
 Because radon is a product of the radioactive decay of uranium, underground uranium mines may have high concentrations of radon.
 Many uranium miners in the Four Corners region contracted lung cancer and other pathologies as a result of high levels of exposure to radon in the mid-1950s.
 The increased incidence of lung cancer was particularly pronounced among Navajo and Mormon (who generally have low rates of lung cancer) miners.
 This is in part due to the religious prohibition on smoking in Mormonism.

 Safety standards requiring expensive ventilation were not widely implemented or policed during this period.
 While radon exposure is the main source of lung cancer in non-smokers who aren't exposed to asbestos, there is evidence that the combination of smoking and radon exposure increases the risk above the combined risks of either harmful substance.

 In studies of uranium miners, workers exposed to radon levels of 50 to 150 picocuries of radon per liter of air (2000–6000 Bq/m3) for about 10 years have shown an increased frequency of lung cancer.
 Statistically significant excesses in lung cancer deaths were present after cumulative exposures of less than 50 WLM.
-There is unexplained heterogeneity in these results (whose confidence interval do not always overlap).
+There is unexplained heterogeneity in these results (whose confidence intervals do not always overlap).
 The size of the radon-related increase in lung cancer risk varied by more than an order of magnitude between the different studies.

 Since that time, ventilation and other measures have been used to reduce radon levels in most affected mines that continue to operate.
 In recent years, the average annual exposure of uranium miners has fallen to levels similar to the concentrations inhaled in some homes.
 This has reduced the risk of occupationally induced cancer from radon, although it still remains an issue both for those who are currently employed in affected mines and for those who have been employed in the past.

 The power to detect any excess risks in miners nowadays is likely to be small, exposures being much smaller than in the early years of mining.
-Coal mining in addition to other health risks can also expose miners to radon as Uranium (and its decay product radon) are often found in and near coal deposits and can accumulate underground as radon is denser than air.
+Coal mining in addition to other health risks can also expose miners to radon as uranium (and its decay product radon) are often found in and near coal deposits and can accumulate underground as radon is denser than air.

 In the USA, the Radiation Exposure Compensation Act provides compensation to sufferers of various health problems linked to radiation exposure, or to their surviving relatives.
 Uranium miners, uranium mill workers and uranium transport workers have been compensated under the scheme.